SocksTheWolf/DeckConnectSite/_pages/documentation.md

 if (UDeckConnectSubsystem* dc = FDeckConnect::Get()) {

+  // Raw lambda version
   FDeckActionDelegateHandle Handle = dc->Register(FName(TEXT("Example")), [this]() {
     /* Some code to fire when the Button is pressed */ });

-  dc->Register(FGuid(...),
+  // OR

+  // Delegate version, the first parameter can be a FName or a FGuid. dc->Register(FGuid(...),
     FDeckActionDelegate::CreateUObject(this, &AClass::OnActionCallback));

+  dc->Register(FName(TEXT("ActionNameFromSettings")),
+    FDeckActionDelegate::CreateUObject(this, &AClass::OnDifferentActionCallback));
 }
 ```